 - 1. Put the remote control somewhere comfortable, such as on a belt around your waist or neck.
 Wearing it on your waist will allow you to move the remote control to your back, which will protect it while you perform various tasks. - 2.
 Turn the remote control on.
 If it is turned off when the option to control the wrecker with the remote control is selected, the truck will turn off. - 3.
-On the control panel, select the option to control the wrecker with the remote control. - 4.
+On the touchscreen interface, select the option to control the wrecker with the remote control. - 4.
 Ensure that the remote control emergency stop button is pulled out. - 5.
 Turn the key clockwise to turn on the remote control. - 6.
+Push the green button beside the key to verify that the wrecker is receiving the remote control signal.
+The wrecker will make a sound to confirm that it is receiving the signal.
+The green light in the middle of the remote control will blink.
+If the green light does not blink, the remote control battery may be faulty or you may be too far away from the wrecker. - 7.
 Ensure that the remote control emergency stop button is pulled out.